sabinemm/fruit-game/README.md

 9. Instructions are clear.
 10. Testing if all content is visible on different size screens.

 I had planned to use Jasmine for automated testing but due to time constraints I was not able to.
 Yet.

 ### Errors
 Current errors:

-1. ***NOT YET FIXED*** Backdrop blur does appear on some devices, even though i've added webkit
+1. ***NOT YET FIXED*** Backdrop blur does appear on some devices, even though I've added vendor prefixes.

 Resolved errors:
 1. Deployed website on Github pages opened on Safari sometimes lets match not actually matching cards.
 Had missed a line of code